kworkflow/patch-hub/paper/paper.md

 Within kw, another notable functionality — which has become an independent utility and is the central topic of this paper — is patch-hub.
 With its own dedicated repository and implemented in Rust, patch-hub is a Terminal User Interface (TUI) focused on the interaction between developers/maintainers and the patchsets (groups of related patches representing a single contribution) of kernel subsystems.
 Each command in kw targets one or more specific tasks, and in the case of patch-hub, its goal is to simplify user interaction with mailing lists and the patchsets of each subsystem.
 Its main features include browsing subsystem mailing lists, viewing all patchsets within a list, and interacting with individual patchsets — such as applying one to the local kernel tree or saving a patch for later analysis.
 Under the hood, patch-hub takes advantage of Lore (lore.kernel.org), the public archive of the Linux kernel's mailing lists, which allows you to search for messages and patchsets on demand, in contrast to the traditional model based on subscription to the lists.

-The remainder of this paper is organized as follows.
-First, we describe the tool in greater detail, covering its high-level functionality, architecture, and how it addresses certain kernel development bottlenecks.
-Next, we discuss the motivations and advantages of implementing it in Rust.
-Finally, we present the project’s next steps.

 # patch-hub

 ## Features